zhumingcheng697/NYU-Dining/journal.md

 - Added ability to log locations from the parsed JSON that passed all the tests, those that have a match in the parsed XML but failed to load menus, and those that do not have a match in the parsed XML

 - Added documentation to most functions and important variables

+## Week 3

+### Monday: September 14, 2020 (2 hours)

+- Added ability to use custom functions to console log messages and push it to an error messages array if needed

+- Added ability to show a table of location names and corresponding testing results

+- Added ability to listen to keyboard inputs and display information accordingly

+- Added ability to rerun all tests